Income assistance benefits in British Columbia are available to residents who need financial help and have no other resources to cover basic needs.

 You receive payments on a Wednesday 1-2 weeks before the benefit month.

 You can also receive income assistance benefits by cheque.
-These cheques are delivered to your local Service BC office on these dates:
+These cheques are delivered to your local Service BC office earlier.

 Income assistance programs in Canada are designed to provide financial support to those in dire financial need.